Necraxis/Discord-GIF-Collection-Manager/readme.md

 A: No. This tool doesn't violate Discord's Terms of Service as it only uses official API endpoints normally.

 **Q: How do I share my GIF collection?**
-A: Use "Save Current Collection to Base64", then share the generated `.txt` file.
-Others can import it using "Replace Collection".
+A: Use "Save Current Collection to Base64", then share the generated `.bin` file.
+Others can import it using "Replace Collection" or "Combine Collection".

 **Q: What happens if I accidentally delete my collection?**
 A: If you have a backup file, you can restore it using "Replace Collection".
 Always backup before making changes!